RavenousLegs

 Day4: Rudragaira BC (4350m/14270 ft) to Gangotri BC (4500m/14760 ft) - 6 km / 3 hrs

-This day's ascend involved negotiating moraine and technical surfaces.
-The sky was clear for sometime and we got view of Rudragaira peak on our way.
+Today’s ascent involved navigating through moraines and technical surfaces.
+The sky remained clear for a while, and we were fortunate enough to catch a glimpse of Rudragaira peak on our way.

 Towards Gangotri BC on Auden's Col Trek